VISIBLE LIGHT - ray box experiments - prisms and spectrum

-The formation of a rainbow can be explained by considering a water droplet to behave like a prism.
-It involves refraction, dispersion and reflection.
-I've just used a red, green and blue ray to give (I hope!) a clear explanation of how a rainbow is formed.
+The formation of a rainbow can be partly explained by considering a water droplet to behave like a prism.
+It involves refraction and reflection.
+I've just used a red, green and blue ray diagram to give (I hope!) the basic ideas to explain how a rainbow is formed.

 Imagine a ray of sunlight entering the water drop at point A. On going from less dense air to more dense water refraction occurs at the boundary.
 The shorter wavelength blue light slows down more and refracts at a greater angle - the order being blue > green > red.

 At point B, total internal reflection occurs inside the water drop, but no refraction.

 At point C a second refraction takes place as the rays move from a more dense medium to a less dense medium.
 A second dispersion takes place to produce the final rainbow effect of the visible spectrum.

 If you understand the prism experiment to produce the visible spectrum, you should have no trouble in having some idea on how a rainbow is formed - but it is not a true visible spectrum - there are many complications which we don't need to go into in detail.
 BUT, the ray diagram only explains the general idea of why you get a separation of white light into the colours of a rainbow - due to different angles of refraction of the different colours.